maraouf/OmniGrid/docs/guidelines/deploy.md

 exit
 ```

-Copy each blob (BEGIN/END lines inclusive) into the corresponding Forgejo secret in the steps
+Copy each blob (BEGIN/END lines inclusive) into the corresponding CI secret in the steps
 below.

 ### Why we set these